elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 #### Labels
 Labels in kubernetes are just key-value pairs that can be defined.
 They can be used to filter views, selected from Deployment groups, etc. Using the -l flag on kubectl get <object> command let's you view object types with the label specified.

+#### Jobs
+The default behavior of a pod in kubernetes is to attempt to keep a container running, something like a web-server, or database.
+If a container exits, kubernetes will try to bring it back up repeatedly until the failure threshold has been met.
+This behavior is controlled by the restartPolicy key in the kubernetes definition file.
+To create multiple pods that run a task to completion, kubernetes jobs come in.
+They are like replicasets for pods that don't need to run indefinitely.
+A job will attempt to create the number of completions specified until it has had the same number of successes.
+The number of pods running at the same time can be set with the parallelism key.

 ### Commands - Basic
 ```bash
 kubectl get all